satykrishna/MIPS-Simulator/README.md

 The Tomasulo Algorithm is implemented with two simplifications in handling store-load memory dependences: <br>
 1. The memory addresses for loads and stores are generated in order. <br>
 2. When a load is data dependent on an early store (with a matching address), the load stalls until the parent store commits and the data is stored into memory.
-If a match is found with multiple early stores, the parent is the latest store. <br>
+If a match is found with multiple early stores, the parent is the latest store. <br><br>
 <b><i><u>INPUT </u></i></b>: is same as PART1 <br>

-<b><i>OUTPUT </i></b>:
-Please see output.txt to see cycle-by-cycle execution.
+<b><i>OUTPUT </i></b>: Please see output.txt to see cycle-by-cycle execution.